-When your Splunk deployment is ingesting system log data, you can use it to accomplish security and compliance and IT Ops use cases.
+When your Splunk deployment is ingesting system log data, you can use the data to achieve the following:

 Guidance for onboarding data can be found in the Spunk Documentation, Getting Data In (Splunk Enterprise) or Getting Data In (Splunk Cloud).
 In addition, these Splunk Add-Ons and Apps are helpful for working with system log data.